Jass Bhatia

 Jass Bhatia (born Jaskaran Singh Bhatia) is an Indian actor and model.
 He began his career by working in several television commercials and print ads.
 He made his Bollywood debut with a supporting role in the Indian romantic drama film Mausam in 2011.
 He followed it with a role in the less successful film I Don't Luv U. In 2013, the Indian biographical sports drama film Bhaag Milkha Bhaag directed by Rakeysh Omprakash Mehra proved to be his first commercially successful film in 5 years.
 In 2014, Bhatia portrayed Parineeti Chopra's friend named "Chimsy" in Shaad Ali's Indian crime drama film Kill Dil.
 In the television circuit, Jass featured as Happy in Rab Se Sona Ishq and played the character Bakshish in Firangi Bahu.

 Early life and family

 Jass was born in Ludhiana, Punjab, to businessman Gurpal Bhatia and Pinky Bhatia.
-His elder brother Gagan Bhatia is a commercial pilot with Indigo Airlines.
+His elder brother Gagan Bhatia is a commercial pilot with IndiGo.
 Bhatia's family moved to Delhi in 1991.
 He studied at Guru Nanak Public School.
 Bhatia comes from a non-film background and is the first one in his family to be a part of Bollywood.
 Bhatia uses his grandmother's first name "Jass" as his screen name.